Company Secretary for Limited Companies in Ireland

 What is a company secretary?

-The company secretary is one of the company’s named representatives on legal documentation.
-It is the duty of the director to appoint a company secretary that has the skills and resources to carry out the necessary duties of this role.
+The company secretary is one of the company’s named representatives in legal documentation.
+The director must appoint a company secretary with the skills and resources to carry out the necessary tasks of this role.

-However, it’s important to note that the company secretary is not a managerial position, nor is it purely administrative.
-For example, they usually don’t offer financial assistance, have a strategic position or carry out the day-to-day operations, like answering phones or emails to your customers.
+It’s important to note that the company secretary is not a managerial or purely administrative position.
+For example, they usually don’t offer financial assistance, have a strategic function or carry out the day-to-day operations, like answering phones or emails to your customers.

-It is their responsibility to ensure that the company and its directors operate in line with relevant legislation.
-Company secretaries provide comprehensive legal and administrative support and guidance to the board of directors and execute important documentation on behalf of the company.
+They are responsible for ensuring the company and its directors operate according to relevant legislation.
+Company secretaries provide comprehensive legal and corporate administrative support and guidance to the board of directors and execute important documentation on behalf of the company.

 What does a company secretary do?